-Global progress for people living with psychiatric and neurological disorders requires a multifaceted approach.
+Global progress for people living with brain diseases requires a multifaceted approach.
 First and foremost, we continue to develop new and improved medical treatments and continue to focus on the patient, ensuring that he or she regains possibilities.
 But we also work to embrace our vision from two other essential dimensions: We encourage increased support to affected families and we engage in communities to create broader social acceptance of patients.

 To raise awareness and prevent stigmatization, we use our voice as specialists in psychiatry and neurology and share our knowledge about the many unmet needs in the treatment of psychiatric and neurological disorders.
 We reach into both professional and patient communities to offer disease education and support programmes to health care professionals, patients and their families.
 Our global presence enables us to let successful, local initiatives travel the world and make a difference to patients everywhere.

 Our R&D commitment

-Focus on R&D is the most important pillar in Lundbeck’s ambition to improve treatment for people living with psychiatric and neurological disorders.
-We are specialists in our area and have research facilities in Denmark and China, and more than 1,000 employees work in our R&D units.
+Focus on R&D is the most important pillar in Lundbeck’s ambition to improve treatment for people living with brain diseases.
+We are specialists in our area and have a state-of-the-art research center in Denmark, and more than 800 employees work in our R&D units.
 We cooperate closely with strategic partners all over the world, ensuring the best possible foundation for innovation and the development of new treatment solutions.
 Together with our partners, we make our drugs available across continents for the benefit of millions of patients.

 Meeting unmet needs of patients

 Our specialists develop new drugs on the basis of deep insight into the brain, the specific diseases, and into the unmet needs of the patients.
 In order to create successful treatments, a dedication to the patient and his or her specific needs is crucial and precedes any development phase in Lundbeck’s R&D commitment.
-Understanding patients’ treatability and individual disease progression, as well as experienced symptoms, and side effects to current treatments, represents the most important driving force behind Lundbeck’s neuroscience research and enables us to develop tomorrow’s drugs.
+Understanding patients’ treatability and individual disease progression, as well as experienced symptoms, and side effects to current treatments, represents the most important driving force behind Lundbeck’s neuroscience research and enables us to develop tomorrow’s drug.